Skip to main content

 Dice rolls capture the unpredictable nature of success and failure, but every so often, the odds swing in your favor.
 These fortunate rolls are known as a critical success or a 'crit'.
 A crit occurs when both D10 dice land on the highest possible value (0 on the dice) during an outcome roll.
 It's crucial to note that crits are possible for Hunters, Horrors, and NPCs alike.

 A crit signifies the optimum outcome for a situation.
 While the Overseer determines what 'optimum' means outside combat, within combat, a crit amplifies the damage of an attack.
 If an attack roll crits, the number of damage dice doubles, although other additions or modifiers remain unchanged.
-However, remember that a critical success doesn't assure a hit or success of a check.
+Remember, a critical success doesn't guarantee a hit or success of a check.

 caution

 An Overseer should never request a roll if there's no chance of success.
-A player can opt to attempt an impossible action, but without a roll, as even a crit can't turn the tide.
+A player can opt to attempt an impossible action but they won't roll a dice to determine the outcome.

 Example